GuyBarros/nomad0.10_release_blog_series/README.md

       }
     }
 ```
-Consul is HashiCorp's Service Mesh solution, as is known for its ease of use and cross datacenter capabilities. it allows services from one DC to talk to another DC seemlessly. you can read more about Consul [here](https://www.consul.io/mesh.html).
+Consul is HashiCorp's Service Mesh solution, as is known for its ease of use and cross datacenter capabilities.
+It allows services from one DC to talk to another DC seemlessly.
+You can read more about Consul [here](https://www.consul.io/mesh.html).

-Nomad jobs can have an automatic consul connect proxy injected into it, this allows any job to become mesh enabled. in the service stanzas we add the consul sidecar proxy config:
+Nomad jobs can have an automatic consul connect proxy injected into them, this allows any job to become mesh enabled.
+In the service stanzas we add the consul sidecar proxy config:

 ##### Mongodb.nomad: